There are now 3 possible online modes for units:

-- The objective of this unit is to provide academic credit for students who undertake an internship in the Public Sector Internship program or in a private company or consultancy.
-The internship provides an opportunity for students to undertake a project that is relevant to their Geoscience degree and thereby gain complementary skills as well as professional workplace experience.
+- The objective of this unit is to provide academic credit for students who undertake an internship, for example in the Public Sector Internship program or in a private company or consultancy, or through a research internship at UWA.
+This provides an opportunity for students to undertake a geoscience project that is relevant to their degree and through which they gain transferable scientific skills as well as professional workplace experience.

 - Students are able to demonstrate geoscientific understanding, critical thinking and writing skills applied to a specific geoscientific problem.

 - Indicative assessments in this unit are as follows: individual project report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)